viryc/ng2-table/README.md

 - `cellClicked`: onclick event handler
 - `editClicked`: edit button event handler.
 It does not handles the edition, just outputs the row on it which was triggered.
 - `deleteClicked`: delete button event handler.
 It does not handles the deletion, just outputs the row on it which was triggered
-- `selectChange`: row selection change handlres.
+- `selectChange`: row selection change handler.
 Outputs the row and a a boolean telling if its selected or not.
+- `sortChanged`: column sorting change handler.
+Outputs the changed column
+- `filterChanged`: column filter change handler.
+Outputs the changed column

 ## Troubleshooting